jkjung-avt/keras_imagenet/README.md

    * `--dataset_dir`: specify an alternative directory location for the TFRecords dataset.
    * `--dropout_rate`: add a DropOut layer before the last Dense layer, with the specified dropout rate.
 Default is no dropout.
+   * `--weight_decay`: L2 regularization of weights in conv/dense layers.
-   * `--optimizer`: 'sgd', 'adam' or 'rmsprop'.
-Default is 'adam'.
+   * `--optimizer`: "sgd", "adam" or "rmsprop".
+Default is "adam".
-   * `--use_lookahead`: use 'LookAhead' optimizer.
+   * `--use_lookahead`: use "LookAhead" optimizer.
 Default is False.
    * `--batch_size`: batch size for both training and validation.
    * `--iter_size`: aggregate gradients before doing 1 weight update, i.e. effective_batch_size = batch_size * iter_size.
-   * `--lr_sched`: 'linear' or 'exp' (exponential) decay of learning rates per epoch.
-Default is 'linear'.
+   * `--lr_sched`: "linear" or "exp" (exponential) decay of learning rates per epoch.
+Default is "linear".
    * `--initial_lr`: learning rate of the 1st epoch.
    * `--final_lr`: learning rate of the last epoch.
-   * `--weight_decay`: L2 regularization of weights in conv/dense layers.
    * `--epochs`: total number of training epochs.

 7. Evaluate accuracy of the trained googlenet_bn model.